Quakers and Race

 Garden at Wesley Enhanced Living at Stapeley (Formerly Stapeley in Germantown)

-This garden, at 6300 Greene Street, is tended by a small Group from the Meeting, as well as residents of Stapeley.
+This garden, at 6300 Greene Street, was tended by a small Group from the Meeting, as well as residents of Stapeley.
 The Meeting’s First Day School students start seeds for the garden in late winter and plant the seedlings in the spring.

 The Old Tennis Court Farm